sammcj/smcleod/content/posts/2023-11-14-mba-washing/index.md

 ---
 title: MBA Washing
 author: "Sam McLeod"
-description: '"MBA Washing" refers to the phenomenon where individuals, often with a strong theoretical or academic background but limited recent practical experience, adopt and reinterpret industry-specific terminology and cultural movements.'
+description: '"MBA Washing" refers to the phenomenon where individuals or companies, often with a strong theoretical or academic background but limited recent practical experience, adopt and reinterpret industry-specific terminology and cultural movements.'
 categories: [ Tech, Culture ]
 keywords: ["tech", "culture", "devops", "communication"]
 date: "2023-11-13T09:00:00Z"